Bondi121/Blog-Portfolio-Project/README.md

 ## Project checklist
 - [X] It is avalaible on github, here is the link [blog web application] (github link)
-2. It use the flask framework : Yes.
+2. [X] It use the flask framework : Yes.
-3. The below are the python module use in the project
+3. [X] The below are the python module use in the project
     - datetime library
     - os library
-4. The following are the methods and properties used in the class
+4. [X] The following are the methods and properties used in the class
     - file name : blog.py
     - line number :
     - Name of two properties :
-        - user.username
+        - user.first_name (line 150)
-        - user.id
+        - user.address (line 154)
     - Name of two method :
-        - methods
+        - user.is_address() (line 100)
-        - methods
+        - user.user_details() (line 125)

-5. It make use javascript to save the username to localstorage
+5. [X] It make use javascript to save the username to localstorage
-6. it uses modern javscript
+6. [X] it uses modern javscript
+7. [X] It make use of writing to file and reading from file
-7. it contain conditional line statement
+8. [X] it contain conditional line statement
     - file name : blog.py
         - line 56
         - line 74

-8. It make use of for loop in the jinja template engine in the html
+9. [X] It make use of for loop in the jinja template engine in the html
     - file name : index.html
         - line number : 43

-9. it allow user to enter text in the text box on the frontend
+10. [X] it allow user to enter text in the text box on the frontend
-10. It does not generate error
+11. [X] It does not generate error
-11. Follow the code convention
+12. [X] Follow the code convention
-12. All exercise is completed as the requirements.
+13. [X] All exercise is completed as the requirements.